Code-Alchemist2005/Code-Alchemist2005/README.md

 ---
 ## 💫 About Me

-I am a Computer Science student with a strong interest in networking, backend development, and building practical, real-world systems.
+I am a Computer Science student with a strong interest in networking and building practical, real-world systems.
 I enjoy working on projects that combine problem-solving with implementation, particularly in areas like network security and web applications.

 Currently, I am working on a JA3-based Intrusion Detection System, focusing on analyzing TLS fingerprints to identify suspicious network activity.